 “They need to keep their feet dry, remove any grit, dirt or sand from their shoes and take regular rest breaks to check their feet for any signs that something isn’t right.”

-Podiatrist Kelly-Marie Ogden from My FootDr’s Brisbane CBD centre said the group was proud to volunteer its time at the event.
+Podiatrist Kelly-Marie Ogden from My FootDr’s Brisbane CBD centre said the group was proud to volunteer again at this event.

 “Foot health is something people often ignore, but in endurance events like this, you simply can’t afford to.
 We’ll have a team of professionals helping to keep participants on their feet while avoiding any serious risk of injury.”